 Adventures in the Favela – Part 02 – Tania became a prostitute.

-My girlfriend was from Florianopolis in the south of Brazil, a city known for good waves and for beautiful women.
-She had come to Rio together with a friend, Tania.
-To be honest the night we met I fancied Tania’s European look, blue eyes and big pectoral assets.
-Larissa was quieter, less sexual, but was more receptive at the Green Party’s party and after a successful night and a short courtship we ended up living together.
+Rosa was from Florianopolis in the south of Brazil, a city known for good waves and for beautiful women.
+Marquinhos lived there and only came to visit us on weekend.
+When I met her she had just arrived in Rio with a friend, Tania.
+To be honest the night we met at a party of the Green party, I had fancied Tania’s wild looks.
+She had curly hair a small backside but breasts way bigger than the Brazilian average.
+Rosa was prettier but quieter and less sexual.
+However, she was more receptive that night and after a short courtship we fell deeper for each other and ended up living together.

-Tania was a bit too sexual, every week she appeared with a new guy: waiters, tourists, surfers, rich guys, poor guys; she was very democratic.
-Both the girls had come to town for the same job, subscription sales for a left wing magazine.
-Tania didn’t last a month there and without anywhere to stay, with drug habits, with a great sexual appetite and not knowing anyone in town she ended up in the oldest profession in the world; prostitution.
+I soon discovered that Tania was in fact too sexual.
+Every week she told us about a new guy: a waiter, a tourist, a surfer, a rich guy, a poor guy, a guy from another state; she was very democratic.
+The two girls continued to be friends and I got to know their story.
+They knew each other from Florianopolis and had come to Rio for the same job, subscription salesgirls for a left wing magazine.
+Tania didn’t last a month in the job and was fired after having a huge argument with a boss who tried to have sex with her.
+Now, jobless, without any money to pay her rent, with drug habits, with a great sexual appetite and knowing no one except Rosa in town, she ended up in the oldest profession in the world; prostitution.

-After she entered the trade the friends she brought to visit us in the Favela flat became more interesting.
-One day she appeared with two legitimate Italian mafiosi, a pale guy wearing a heavy ring and the other one was a huge guy with a beard, resembling the Trinity duo with Bud Spencer and Terence Hill.
-They were cool dudes, they took us out for dinner and had a never ending supply of cocaine on them.
-The next week she turned up with a South African yacht man who was touring the world and who was relieved to find someone who spoke English.
-To my dismay he ended up confessing to me in tears that he had fallen in love with Tania, who disrespected a lot the poor fellow in Portuguese.
+With money coming in, she lived in several places, but everywhere she landed, she managed to argue with someone, be hated by everyone and being kicked out of the house.
+She would come to us when she was in a crisis, after so many bad experiences we ended up having pity on her and allowing her to rent a spare room.
+In the beginning it was pretty cool, the friends she started brining to visit us in the Favela flat were actually interesting.
+One day she appeared with two legitimate Italian mafiosi, a scrawny pale guy wearing a heavy ring and the other one was a huge guy with a beard, together they resembled a duo that had starred a series of western comedy films called Trinity, with Bud Spencer and Terence Hill.
+The Italians were cool and had plenty of money, they took us out for many times dinner and were very generous with their never ending supply of cocaine.
+Another time she turned up with a South African yacht man who was touring the world and who was happy to find someone who spoke English when he met me.
+To my disbelief, he ended up confessing to me in tears that he had fallen in love with Tania, who perhaps because of this had a deep disrespected for the poor fellow and kept loathing him in Portuguese.
 Then there was Pierre Alain, a Swiss guy on a sexual safari through Latin America who ended up becoming her boy friend and a personal friend of mine to this very day.

-One night she knocked on our door in tears saying that she had been thrown out of her room because of a drunken fight with the landlord and we invited her to come to live with us until she found a new place.
-Because I was her best friend’s boyfriend nothing ever happened between us and I became a kind of paternal confidant who gave her a lot of “white nosed” advice.
-The friendship made me take her to work every evening, her “point”; a night club next to Lido square on Avenida Atlantica, Copacabana’s beach promenade.
-This was the “hotest” place in the Avenue, in a time that its curb “the Calcadao” was perhaps the biggest open air brothel in the world, with girls of all sizes colors and ages.
-As a gesture of gratitude she paid for the gas money and constantly supplied us with generous small plastic bags of “powder”.
+Because I was her best friend’s boyfriend nothing ever happened between us and I became a kind of paternal confidant who gave her a lot of advice.
+Our friendship made me take her to work every evening.
+Her “point” was in a night club next to Lido square on avenida Atlantica, Copacabana’s beach promenade.
+This was the the place with the best girls on the entire strip.
+I would leave here there and watch girls of all sizes colors and ages swarm over rich and strange lookimng tourists from all over the world.
+As a gesture of gratitude, she not only paid the rent and for the gas, but she also constantly supplied us with generous small plastic bags filled with white power.

-Tania had a talent for reading tarot card and was into Umbanda the Afro-Brazilian religion.
-She sometimes gave us reading sessions “incorporated” by a “pomba-gira” spirit; I can not remember her predictions but she did guess some pretty amazing things.
-Apart from her sessions, when she got drunk the “pomba gira” business got heavy, and stopping her was a problem.
+On her spare time, Tania had a talent for reading tarot cards and was into Umbanda the Afro-Brazilian religion.
+She sometimes gave us reading sessions “incorporating” a demonic spirit called “pomba gira” – turn-around dove -; and sometimes she guessed some pretty amazing things.
+When she was not doing her sessions and got drunk, the “pomba gira” business got heavy and stopping her was a problem.
 Things got worse when she started calling her work colleagues for card sessions and partying after work at dawn.
-Despite living on the border of the Favela I had a job and had to get up early to give English classes.
+I began to get pissed off with the whole thing because, despite living on the border of the Favela I had a job and had to get up early to give English classes.

-On one occasion she was going to travel that same morning with a suitcase I had lent her.
-She arrived with a friend at four in the morning and started doing her Umbanda passes.
-That woke me up, pissed me off and I went in to tell her to cut it out because I had to work in a few hours time.
+On one occasion, she was going to travel that same morning with a suitcase I had lent her.
+She arrived with some friends at four in the morning and started doing her Umbanda stuff.
+That woke me up on the wrong foot.
+I got very angry and I went in to the living room to tell her to cut it out because I had to work in a few hours time.
 The “entity” didn’t like that and started swearing at me, at one point she started calling me a dirty Jew, and that was it, I got my suitcase back and told her not to come back after her trip.